Real Food Challenge: Make Kefir or YogurtRaw Milk at Home

 A video how-to is provided below for both milk based kefir and coconut milk kefir.
 You can easily get a batch of kefir started in less than 5 minutes.

-If yogurt is your thing, click here for my written blog on how to make yogurt using your microwave (turned off of course) as the incubator!
+If yogurt is your thing, click here for my written blog on how to make raw yogurt using your microwave (turned off of course) as the incubator!
 And, if you’re wondering about Greek yogurt vs regular yogurt and which to make, you can check out the linked article first to help you decide.

 Good luck and have fun!